AdobeDocs/experience-platform.en/help/landing/multi-cloud.md

 # Adobe Experience Platform multi-cloud overview

-Adobe Experience Platform is available in two versions, running on different cloud platforms: [[!DNL Microsoft Azure]](https://azure.microsoft.com/en-us) and [[!DNL Amazon Web Services (AWS)]](https://aws.amazon.com/).
+Adobe Experience Platform is a multi-cloud product, giving you the choice between running on [[!DNL Microsoft Azure]](https://azure.microsoft.com/en-us) or [[!DNL Amazon Web Services (AWS)]](https://aws.amazon.com/).
 This flexibility allows you to choose the best fit for your business and technical requirements.

 >[!AVAILABILITY]
 >
 >Adobe Experience Platform running on Amazon Web Services (AWS) is currently available to a limited number of customers.
 To learn more about Experience Platform on AWS, contact your Adobe Account Team.

-This page provides a high-level overview of the two versions and includes guidance on how to choose the right version for your business.
+This page provides a high-level overview of the two available cloud infrastructures and includes guidance on how to choose the right one for your business.

 ## Hosting locations {#available-cloud-regions}